 The Impact on Breastfeeding

-During breastfeeding, the lip and palate help create suction that is necessary to pull the milk from the breast.
+During breastfeeding, the lip and palate help create the suction necessary to pull the milk from the breast.
 If the lip and palate are not formed properly, the suction is insufficient, and in some cases, it can be nearly impossible to breastfeed.

-A cleft palate can cause milk to flow into the nasal passages, which may cause choking while the baby is feeding.
+A cleft palate can cause milk to flow into the nasal passages, which may cause choking while breastfeeding.

 Unfortunately, some babies may need to drink via alternative methods until their cleft has been fixed.